feitnomore/hyperledger-fabric-kubernetes/README.md

         - name: COUCHDB_PASSWORD
           value: "hyperledgerpass"
 ```
-*Note: Because we're handling with transactions, its important that every pod is running in the same timezone.
+*Note: Because we're dealing with transactions, its important that every pod is running in the same timezone.
 Pay attention to the TZ environment variable.*
 *Note: CORE_PEER_GOSSIP_BOOTSTRAP, CORE_PEER_GOSSIP_ENDPOINT and CORE_PEER_GOSSIP_EXTERNALENDPOINT are critical for the Hyperledger Fabric Service Discovery to work.*
 *Note: Volume dockersocket is used in order for the peer to have access to the docker daemon running on the host the peer is running, to be able to launch the chaincode container*
 *Note: The chaincode container will be launched directly into Docker Daemon, and will not show up in Kubernetes.*